-- A. Each registration and expenditure statement as required by the Lobbyist Regulation Act shall be archived and accessible on the secretary of state's lobbyist disclosure web site for a period of at least ten years from the date of filing as a public record, open to public inspection at any reasonable time.
-Unless an action or prosecution is pending that requires preserving the report, it may be destroyed ten years after the date of filing. - B. Lobbyist registrations and expenditure statements shall be kept and maintained on the secretary of state's lobbyist disclosure web site and shall be available in searchable and downloadable formats.
-The secretary of state shall update the web site no less than monthly throughout the year and as expeditiously as possible when the legislature is in session. - C. For the purposes of this section, "accessible" means, with respect to the secretary of state's lobby-ist disclosure web site, that all records are easily searchable, sortable and downloadable by the public.
+- A. Each registration and expenditure report as required by the Lobbyist Regulation Act shall be archived and accessible on the secretary of state's lobbyist disclosure website for a period of at least ten years from the date of filing as a public record, open to public inspection at any reasonable time.
+Unless an action or prosecution is pending that requires preserving the report, it may be destroyed ten years after the date of filing. - B. Lobbyist registrations and expenditure reports shall be kept and maintained on the secretary of state's lobbyist disclosure website and shall be available in searchable and downloadable formats. - C. With respect to the secretary of state's lobbyist disclosure website, all items in the records shall be easily searchable, sortable and downloadable by the public to the extent technically practicable. - D. The secretary of state shall ensure that contributions reported by persons pursuant to the Lobbyist Regulation Act are reported in a manner that is nonduplicative and as consistent as practicable with the reporting requirements of the Campaign Reporting Act [1-19-25 through 1-19-36 NMSA 1978].
+To the extent possible, the electronic reporting system used for registration and reporting required by the Lobbyist Regulation Act shall be integrated with the electronic reporting system used for compliance with the Campaign Reporting Act.